The Human Edge: Future-Proofing Teams

 • The safety and ability to say “I don’t know”

-• Behaviors and norms that kill a learning culture and increase employee attrition
+• Behaviors and norms that reinforce intellectual stagnation and accelerate employee attrition

 • Rituals like pre-mortems and post-mortems that normalize learning

-• Discuss the counterproductive cultural narratives we carry about being wrong and failure
+• The counterproductive cultural narratives we carry about being wrong and how they shape behavior

-• The unexamined interpersonal dynamics that result when we disagree with others
+• The interpersonal dynamics that play out when we disagree, often without realizing it

-• The intrinsic relationship between imagination, creativity, and being wrong
+• The relationship between being wrong, imagination, and genuine creativity

 Who’s Driving This Thing?
 Self-Awareness as a Career Advantage

-• Understanding sneaky behaviors that keep us stuck or even ensure the outcomes we’re trying to avoid
+• The sneaky behaviors that keep us stuck or quietly ensure the outcomes we're trying to avoid

 Resilience, Adaptability, and Grit: Keeping Steady in Times of Change